JMcWhorter150/friyay_one/slidedeck.md

 - These are the steps you write in comments about how you will solve the problem
 - Can sometimes get hints from the interviewer
 - Also lets you know what parts of the problem you're not confident in

----
-Solve/Simplify the Problem
--
+- Should be done prior to writing code

 ---
 Simplify